 Unlike other robotic projects of similar size, RR1 does not use any belt for torque transmission.
 All the torque transmission in RR1 is done via gears.
 All reducers are custom built based on 3D-printed split-ring planetary gearboxes.
 Each joint has its own planetary gearbox, so altogether there are a total of six similar gearboxes of various sizes across the robot.
 In addition to this, there are three bevel gearboxes to transmit torque through 90° from the motor shaft, also mostly 3D-printed.

 The robot is powered by stepper motors, 4 big (nema 23) and 3 small (nema 17).
 The lower main joint is powered by the biggest nema 23 stepper motor available (112mm length) generating 3Nm connected to 1:40 reducer which in theory generates torque of 120Nm in the main joint, pretty enough to move the robot.

 The reducer for the main lower joint is shown in the following figure.
-It is a planetary gearbox consisting of 3 planets - herringbone gears - and one middle gear connected to the motor axle.
-The rotating part that moves the arm is fixed using bearing balls into the groove in the front orange part (balls and bolts are not shown).
+It is a split-ring planetary gearbox consisting of 3 planets - herringbone gears - and one middle sun gear connected to the motor axle.
+There are two ring gears - one fixed (the orange one) and rotating (the grey one).
+The rotating ring gear that moves the arm is fixed using bearing balls into the groove in the front orange part (balls and bolts are not shown).